wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

 ## Symbols and Constants

 Both addresses and constants can be represented symbolically.
 Labels represent a symbolic address except when the label is on an .EQU or .REG  directive.
 If the label is on an .EQU or .REG directive, the label represents a symbolic constant.
+The Label needs to end with a ":".

 Symbols are composed of